-1. Evaluate various annual systems of forage production (e.g. winter annuals, cool-season and warm-season).

-Winter annual forage evaluations were not successful at any of the proposed locations (MT, ND or WY) in 2004.
+Evaluate various annual systems of forage production (e.g. winter annuals, cool-season and warm-season).
+Basic experimental design is a randomized complete block.
+A split-plot arrangement of treatments was superimposed upon this basic design to accommodate a sampling date treatment in the winter and warm-season annual studies.
+Winter annual forage evaluations were not successful in either ND or WY in 2004.
+In MT, seeding legumes with either winter wheat or winter triticale did not improve forage yield over a sole cereal crop.
 The cool- and warm-season annual forage evaluations fared somewhat better.
 Cool-season trials were established in three locations (MT, ND and WY) with usable data being generated at the first two sites.
-Preliminary data seems to support previous work where oat tends to produce slightly more forage and have a lower crude protein concentration compared to barley.
+Preliminary data from ND supports previous work in ND where oat tends to produce slightly more forage and have a lower crude protein concentration compared to barley.
 Nitrate concentration was also elevated in oat compared to barley forage.
+Preliminary cool-season data from MT suggests barley produces more forage than oat at that location.
+This supports previous work in MT, but contradicts ND results.
 Warm-season trials were established in two locations (ND and WY) with usable data being generated at the former site.
 Preliminary data suggests substantial differences in warm-season annual forage production.
-Granting the dry conditions, millet and safflower tended to be relatively productive particularly at a later sampling date.
+Granting the dry conditions, millet and safflower tended to be relatively productive particularly at a later sampling date

-2. Evaluate various nontraditional mechanisms of using this forage production in beef cow/calf operations.
+Evaluate various nontraditional mechanisms of using this forage production in beef cow/calf operations.
+Two basic experiments are proposed.
+The first is to evaluate the effect of time after swathing on dry matter yield and forage quality of a swathed annual forage.
+The second was to evaluate swathed or baled annual forage (e.g. oat) and unharvested corn for maintaining beef cows during fall and winter.
 The swathed annual forage evaluations were not successful at either location (ND or WY).
-The swath and corn grazing evaluation was conducted in ND, despite reduced forage production, and cattle were successfully managed on either swathed oat, standing corn or in drylot for approximately 8 weeks (mid October to mid December) in ND.
+The swath and corn grazing evaluation was conducted in ND and, despite reduced forage production, cattle were successfully managed on either swathed oat, standing corn or in drylot for approximately 8 weeks (mid October to mid December) in southwestern ND.